SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00007_Creating-IIS-Website-for-SIM/index.rst

 Copying Files to Inetpub
 +++++++++++++++++++++++++++++++
-Create a new folder in *"C:\inetpub\wwwroot\"*.
+Create a new folder in *C:\\inetpub\\wwwroot\\*.
 Please be sure to name your file with rising numbers following the name convention
 **"treon_R\**\**"** if a Silver Monkey website already exists (see image below).

 .. image:: _static/image001.png

-Now move the content of the Silver Monkey installation file to the folder you just created.
+Now, move the content of the Silver Monkey installation file to the folder you just created.

 .. image:: _static/image003.png

 Creating an Application
 +++++++++++++++++++++++++++
-Please start MMC for IIS ("Internet Information Services").
-Right click on the folder and select "Add application".
+Please start MMC for IIS (Microsoft Internet Information Services).
+Right click on the folder and select "Add Application".

 .. image:: _static/image005.png